ultrafunkamsterdam/toraio/README.md

 It is blocking!
 ----
 only once!
-aiotor should ideally be started on your mainthread. it will block to bootstrap the tor connections, and this only happens once during the full lifecycle of your program. while subprocesses are supported by asyncio, it would render useless
+toraio should ideally be started on your mainthread. it will block to bootstrap the tor connections, and this only happens once during the full lifecycle of your program. while subprocesses are supported by asyncio, it would render useless